MCpassward/-Social-Media-Usage-and-Addiction-Analysis/README.md

 - Features: Age, Gender, Platform usage, Time spent, Satisfaction, Addiction Level, etc.

 ## 🛠️ Tools Used
+-  Python
+-  Pandas for data manipulation
+-  Matplotlib and Seaborn for data visualization
-- 📒 Google Colab (Python for data processing and modeling)
+-  Google Colab  for analysis and reporting
-- 📊 Power BI (for dashboard visualization)
+-  Power BI for dashboard visualization
-- 📁 GitHub (for version control and collaboration)
+-  GitHub for version control and collaboration

 ## 🔍 Methodology
 - Data cleaning and exploration using Google Colab